-- A10.46 In assessing compliance, we will expect providers to take reasonable steps to inform staff of the regulations in Condition C1.10.
-For example, providers may: - a) ensure that sales staff are comprehensively briefed on the regulations; - b) provide clear information to customers about the regulations on ARCs; and - c) ensure that sales scripts and contract negotiations include necessary information about, for example, key dates and charges, and any termination procedures. - A10.47 We also expect that providers will take a reasonable approach to redress in cases where a Microenterprise or Small Enterprise Customer, or Not-for-Profit Customer has been sold an ARC inadvertently.
+- A6.48 In assessing compliance, we will expect providers to take reasonable steps to inform staff of the regulations in Condition C1.10.
+For example, providers may: - a) ensure that sales staff are comprehensively briefed on the regulations; - b) provide clear information to customers about the regulations on ARCs; and - c) ensure that sales scripts and contract negotiations include necessary information about, for example, key dates and charges, and any termination procedures. - A6.49 We also expect that providers will take a reasonable approach to redress in cases where a small business customer has been sold an ARC inadvertently.
 While Condition C1.22 requires providers to ensure that customers have the right to exit the contract with a maximum one month notice period when a contract is automatically prolonged, in circumstances where a customer has been inadvertently sold an ARC, we would expect the provider to proactively alert the customer of their right to exit the contract and allow them to exit the contract after a maximum one month notice period.